 Some men love a bit of compression when working out to help keep everything in place and avoid binding and the material getting in the way.
 If you like your yoga shorts to be tight, you will want to look at the Warrior Compression Short.

 The Warrior is designed for comfort with a 4-way-stretch fabric that lets you move into each pose without being bothered by your clothes bunching up or exposing body parts.
 You should be able to stay dry and odor-free as the Warrior uses and moisture-wicking antimicrobial technology in the fabric.
 It has an adjustable drawcord to help ensure the Warrior stays in position.
 Most men find the level of compression in this style great for yoga.

 Alo Unity 2-in-1 Shorts

-The Alo Unity 2-in-1 Shorts is a two in one option that gives you the support of the compression underlayer but also has the outer layer that may be a better look for a lot of men.
+The Alo Unity 2-in-1 Shorts is a two-in-one option that gives you the support of the compression underlayer but also has an outer layer that may be a better look for a lot of men.
 Not everyone is comfy with skin-tight options that show every bulge, and this is a flattering style.
 They feature roomy pockets with invisible zips and an extra-comfortable waistband.

 The Unity 2-in-1 is an excellent design for movement as it uses a 4-way-stretch fabric that will stretch with you as you move through your workout.
 If you are doing hot yoga, the material has moisture-wicking antimicrobial properties to keep you dry, comfortable, and odor-free.
 The liner won’t ride up and bunch up if you are doing inverted poses but will give you an excellent level of support.